-at any time when you, and/or your associate, control the company or possess more than 30% of the ordinary share capital, or loan capital and issued share capital, or voting power in the company, or would be entitled to more than 30% of the assets of the company in a winding-up.
+at any time when you, or an associate of yours, is an employee, partner or paid director of the company (or of any subsidiary of the company), or at any time when you, and/or your associate, control the company or possess more than 30% of the ordinary share capital, or loan capital and issued share capital, or voting power in the company, or would be entitled to more than 30% of the assets of the company in a winding-up.
 (This does not apply, subject to certain conditions, at any time when the only shares issued are the original subscriber shares.)